admiralnlson/castle-falkenstein-fvtt/README.md

 ![downloads](https://img.shields.io/github/downloads/admiralnlson/castle-falkenstein-fvtt/latest/castle-falkenstein.zip?label=Downloads(latest%20release))

 # Castle Falkenstein system for FoundryVTT
-DISCLAIMER: This [Castle Falkenstein system](https://rtalsoriangames.com/castle-falkenstien/) for [Foundry VTT](https://foundryvtt.com/) is unofficial content provided under the [Homebrew Content Policy of R. Talsorian Games](https://rtalsoriangames.com/homebrew-content-policy/) and is not approved or endorsed by RTG.
+> DISCLAIMER: This [Castle Falkenstein system](https://rtalsoriangames.com/castle-falkenstien/) for [Foundry VTT](https://foundryvtt.com/) is unofficial content provided under the [Homebrew Content Policy of R. Talsorian Games](https://rtalsoriangames.com/homebrew-content-policy/) and is not approved or endorsed by RTG.
 This content references materials that are the property of R. Talsorian Games and its licensees.

+> <span style="color: orange">⚠️ This system is still in Beta phase, and made public mainly to collect feedback from its future users.\
+Until v1.0 (target date: mid-April'22), it is not recommended to use this Beta version for live games and only very limited support will be provided in case of breaking changes introduced between two v0.x versions.</span>

 ## Supported languages
 The system supports localization.
 But, at this stage, only the following languages are supported:
 + English
-+ French
++ French<sup>(1)</sup>

+<sup>(1)</sup> Compendium translations required the 'Babele' module to be installed.

-To submit the translation for another language, see [Contributions](#contributions) below.
+To submit translations for other languages, see [Contributions](#contributions) below.

 ## Dependencies

 In order to benefit from all features provided by this system, you want to use a Cards UI enhancement module with which the Castle Falkenstein system comes pre-integrated.

 | Card UI enhancement module                                               | Integration level       |